How to Fix “CRITICAL_PROCESS_DIED” Error in Windows?

 Navigating to Windows Update history

-4. To roll back the driver, right-click the Start Menu and select Device Manager to open it.
+4. Right-click the Start Menu and select Device Manager to open it.

 Opening Device Manager from Start Menu